 Yes, trace amounts (about 12.5 mg per 8 oz glass per 10 gpg hardness).
 Most healthy adults are unaffected; those on low-sodium diets can use potassium chloride instead.

 Minimal impact.
-Modern metered units use less than $30/year in electricity.
+Modern metered units use relatively little electricity, often less than $30/year.
 Regeneration cycles use water (approx. 30–60 gallons per cycle).

 Most systems regenerate every 3–7 days based on usage.
 Metered units only regenerate when needed, saving salt and water.